cosmcbun/Explainable-Ai-Comps-2024/Website/XAI-Carleton-Comps-2024/docs/Methodology/ResNet.md

 For the purposes of our project, we worked on [PyTorch](https://pytorch.org/) and ended up using two different version of ResNet, which would allow us to classify images from two different datasets.
 These were as follows:

 1. Animals (cats and dogs specifically, from a variety of different breeds)
-2. MRI scans of brain tumors (total of 4 classes: glioma, meningoma, no tumor, and pituitary)
+2. MRI scans of brain tumors (total of 4 classes: glioma, meningioma, no tumor, and pituitary)

 We chose the Animals dataset due to the widespread availability of cats/dogs image sets, and the images of cute animals were likely to entice participants for our user study.
 As for the Tumors dataset, this was done primarily due to the existence of prior research into tumor classification, which reveals machine learning's utility in the medical field.